palepriest/u3d-tutorial-demo/README.md

 # u3d-tutorial-demo
-some demos when learn u3d tutorial(official).
+some demos when learning u3d tutorial(official).